mgmatola/Meetup-2-talks/MikeMatolaMeetup2.md

 ## Closure

 Back to this 'fixed' variable `m`.
 How/why can inner function (which returns) access it?
 Is this valid JavaScript?
 Is there a closure involved?
-(Yes!)
+(JavaScript scoping rules.
+Yes!
+Yes!)

 The argument `m` to function `wrap` is closed over by the function `wrap12`.
 Since we don't expose any way to change it, its value is fixed at the time of declaration.